 @ZODIAC_MF GET MRS POTATO HEAD THE FUCK OUT OF HERE

-By itself, this is a hilarious sentence, but who is he talking about?
-Without context, I'm missing something.
-Actually, for most of my twitter stream last night, I don't know what people are referring to.
-I'd say the same thing happened for anyone who wasn't watching the Sony PlayStation announcement.
+This is hilarious, but who is he talking about?
+Without context, I’m missing something.
+Actually, for most of my twitter stream last night, I don’t know what people are referring to.
+I’d say the same thing happened for anyone who wasn’t watching the Sony PlayStation announcement.
 For certain shows and events, a snarky running commentary makes that show infinitely more entertaining.

 Unfortunately, I think this is the kind of thing Anil Dash was referring to in his essay The Web We Lost: I don’t think Twitter’s API allows this kind of usage.
 Shame.